kenmcgarry/DrugSideEffects/R/README.md

 + **Integrate** I used a variation on the Jaccard coefficient to integrate the disparate data in a coherent way.

-+ **Comparison** with existing methods - I compared our system with PREDICT (Gottlieb,2011) and the systems by Zhang (2014) and Wu 2013).
++ **Comparison** with existing methods - I compared our system with PREDICT (Gottlieb,2011) and the systems by Zhang (2014) and Wang 2013).
 Results are not quite the same but a number of drugs have been consistently identified as candidates by the four systems.
 Previously, I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likely candidates for repurposing.
 The results so far support our method.

 #### `Ken McGarry, Friday, 2nd June 2017.`